jhancock532/blog/_posts/2021-01-25-web-tech-rainbows.md

 ========

-Another idea that resonated with me this week was that
+An idea that resonated with me this week...
 > "(Internet art) is art because it incorperates the internet with an original idea and authentic message, it changes the perpsective from which we see usual things such as a browser page or social networks... this is what artists alway do: they experiment with reality and question whats taken for granted."
 From the [Armchair Art Historian's YouTube Channel](https://www.youtube.com/watch?v=6HYLLYkcapw)